 As a milestone in the Natura 2000 Biogeographical Process, the seminar serves the purpose of discussing issues of common concern and interest, in relation to the conservation and management of a number of habitats selected for priority consideration.

 It aims at identifying conservation issues of major concern and proposing actions for reinforced cooperation and networking with a view to achieving better conservation status in the Atlantic biogeographical region.
 The seminar also discussed a proposed methodology for identifying so-called “low hanging fruit” habitats for which improvement of the conservation status could be achieved more easily and at a short term.
 The Seminar was organised by ECNC and Eurosite in close cooperation with the European Commission and the hosts, the National Parks and Wildlife Service (NPWS) of Ireland.
 It took place at the Falls Hotel & River Spa, Ennistymon Co.
-Clare in Ireland.
+Clare in Ireland between the 25th and 27th October 2016.
 The Seminar was attended by 90 delegates from 8 out of 9 EU Member States in the Atlantic region.

 The Draft Seminar Report

 The two day seminar started with four field trips on day one followed that evening by a knowledge market where attendees shared projects and ideas with everyone.
 Day two opened with a number of presentations followed by thematic group discussions.

 The full draft report can be found here.
 For more information on this seminar, see the Natura 2000 Communication platform.

 Context of the Second Atlantic Natura 2000 Seminar